-Why did go Pharaoh go each morning to the Nile?
+Why did go Par'oh go each morning to the Nile?

-Rashi: Pharaoh made out to be a god who did not need to relieve himself; so he would go early in the morning (before anybody was around) to defacate (as he swam or paddled in the water
+Rashi: He made himself out to be a god who did not need to relieve himself; so he would go early in the morning (before anybody was around) to defacate (as he swam or paddled in the water

-Why, for Makos Dam, Arov and Arbeh, did Hashem instruct Moshe to go and meet Pharaoh when he went to down to the Nile?
+Why, for Makos Dam, Arov and Arbeh, did Hashem instruct Moshe to go and meet Par'oh when he made his way down to the Nile?

-Ramban (later) 1 : For Makas Dam, because it was the first Makah, and Hashem wanted Moshe to confront him fearlessly as he made his way there in a show of strength.
-1 And for Arov and Barad, which caused widespread death, he wanted to warn Pharaoh in front of the many people (who customarily would accompany the king on his stroll), to give them the opportunity to prevail upon Pharaoh to submit to Moshe's demands.
+Ramban (on 8:15): For Makas Dam, because it was the first Makah, and Hashem wanted Moshe to confront him fearlessly as he made his way there in a show of strength.
+1 And for Arov and Barad, which caused widespread death, he wanted him to warn Par'oh in front of the many people (who customarily would accompany the king on his stroll), to give them the opportunity to prevail upon Par'oh to submit to Moshe's demands.
 2

-Da'as Zekenim, Hadar Zekenim (26): These were new warnings, i.e. they were not preceded by a Makah about which he was warned.
+Da'as Zekenim and Hadar Zekenim (26): These were new warnings which were not preceded by a Makah about which he was warned.

 Zevachim, 112a #1 (citing Resh Lakish): He is Rasha; therefore go and greet him with Chutzpah.
 3

 Zevachim, 112a #2 (citing R. Yochanan): He is a king; therefore go and greet him civilly..